Petroleum Revenue Tax

 Petroleum Revenue Tax was abolished for fields given development consent on or after 15 March 1993, but has continued to apply to older fields unless it could be demonstrated that no tax was likely ever to be paid.

-Even though there will be no PRT liability in the future, there are still Petroleum Revenue Tax planning opportunities, mainly around the utilisation of PRT losses and tariffing.
+Even though there will be no PRT liability in the future due to the rate reduction to 0%, there are still Petroleum Revenue Tax planning opportunities, mainly around the utilisation of PRT losses and tariffing.
 In addition, PRT administration has not been changed.

 Click here for the range of our PRT compliance services.